-- Personal communications are those made via a personal online account.
-In all cases, where a personal account is used which associates itself with the Waddington All Saints Academy or impacts on us, it must be made clear that the member of staff is not communicating on behalf of the academy with an appropriate disclaimer.
-Such personal communications are within the scope of this policy. - Personal communications which do not refer to or impact upon Waddington All Saints Academy are outside the scope of this policy. - Where excessive or inappropriate personal use of social media in XXXX Academy is suspected, and considered to be interfering with relevant duties, disciplinary action may be taken - o The academy permits reasonable and appropriate access to private social media sites.
+- Staff - Personal communications are those made via a personal online account.
+In all cases, where a personal account is used which associates itself with Waddington All Saints Academy or impacts on us, it must be made clear that the member of staff is not communicating on behalf of the academy with an appropriate disclaimer.
+Such personal communications are within the scope of this policy. - Personal communications which do not refer to or impact upon Waddington All Saints Academy are outside the scope of this policy. - Where excessive or inappropriate personal use of social media in Waddington All Saints Academy is suspected, and considered to be interfering with relevant duties, disciplinary action may be taken - The academy permits reasonable and appropriate access to private social media sites. - Learners - Staff are not permitted to follow or engage with current or prior learners of the academy on any personal social media account.
+Waddington All SaintsAcademy's education programme should enable the learners to be safe and responsible users of social media. - Learners are encouraged to comment or post appropriately about the academy.
+Any offensive or inappropriate comments will be resolved by the use of the academy's behaviour policy - Parents/carers - If parents/carers have access to our learning platform where posting or commenting is enabled, parents/carers will be informed about acceptable use. - we have an active parent/carer education programme which supports the safe and positive use of social media.
+This includes information on the website. - Parents/Carers are encouraged to comment or post appropriately about the academy.
+In the event of any offensive or inappropriate comments being made, we will ask the parent/carer to remove the post and invite them to discuss the issues in person.
+If necessary, parents can be referred to the academy's complaints procedures.